Table of Contents

 Agent Orange is a herbicide originating during the Vietnam War between North Vietnam, with the help of the Viet Cong, and South Vietnam, with the United States as an ally.
 Although the United States military knew the herbicide exposure could be harmful to enemy troops, it wasn’t aware that it could potentially harm each Vietnam War veteran that came in contact with it, too.

-However, just short-term exposure of dioxin, a toxic chemical and byproduct of Agent Orange, can cause health problems like type 2 diabetes, hormone disruption, and peripheral neuropathy.
+However, just short-term exposure to dioxin, a toxic chemical, and byproduct of Agent Orange, can cause health problems like type 2 diabetes, hormone disruption, and peripheral neuropathy.
 The herbicide is also connected to some congenital disabilities in children of Vietnam veterans, including spina bifida, heart defects, cleft palate, and cleft lip.

 Since the late 1970s, Vietnam veteran groups have fought to seek compensation for Agent Orange victims.
 Many conditions the United States Department of Veterans Affairs connects to Agent Orange exposure may qualify for VA benefits.
 The VA will often pay out VA disability benefits to victims of dioxin exposure under a presumptive service connection as part of the Agent Orange Act of 1991.